 There are millions of cases of chronic wounds in the United States, and the numbers are growing.
 Over 2 million Americans will suffer from venous ulcers in their lifetime.
 Diabetes, increased age, obesity and other factors all contribute to the rising number of chronic wound cases.

-Diabetes affects 8 percent of the total U.S. population — an estimated 25 million people — and 26 percent of Americans over 65.
+Diabetes affects 9.3 percent of the total U.S. population — an estimated 29.1 million people — and 26 percent of Americans over 65.
 The incidence of chronic wounds, especially foot ulcers, increases among those diagnosed with diabetes.
 Patients with diabetes are 10 times more likely to require amputation at some point in their lives.
-Each year, approximately 700,000 diabetics will undergo amputation.
+Each year, approximately 80,000 adults with diabetes will undergo a lower extremity amputation.

 The number of chronic wound cases illustrates the tremendous need for wound care.
 For these patients, there is hope: The members of the Healogics network dedicate themselves every day to discovering new paths to chronic wound healing.